WrappedUsername/jaseci-quick-start/README.md

 ## Training the bi-encoder model with the training data

-- Training the bi-encoder model with the training data.
+- Train the bi-encoder model with the training data using the follwing commands:

 - Starting the Redis server